 Me: (There is no god.)

 I suppose I could tell you all about Nick’s speech, and how excited he was to be moving to Wisconsin with his wife (yay!), but a little nervous about the house she bought because he hasn’t seen it yet (gasp!) and also kind of dreading the long drive up there with the two dogs (hee hee!) and more than anything, sad to say goodbye to all of his friends at IBM (awwwww!).
-But instead I’ll just tell you that Nick talked for a long, long, long, long, LONG FUCKING TIME.
+But instead I’ll just tell you that Nick talked for a long, long, long, long, LONG motherfucking time.
 And the entire time Nick talked, I felt more uncomfortable than I have ever felt.

 In my life.